 As architects and designers, we need to think more systemically about healthcare.
 If we’re good at understanding how the technology, lifestyle, and healthcare aspects can work together, there might be less demand to build hospitals, because we will build healthy lifestyles and remote access to care into our community fabric.
 We need to go back to a much broader way of thinking about design from a total human needs perspective.
 It’s challenging, but to me, that’s exciting.

-Gail Borthwick on mixed-use
+Darren Burns on mixed-use

 Not so long ago, a developer with a medical office building portfolio looking toward mixed-use might have included a pharmacy or a retail shop that sells seniors medical supplies to its tenant mix.
 But today’s seniors are living and thriving differently than previous generations.
 They take yoga classes, they eat healthy diets, and hang out at local food hotspots to see and be seen.
 And, they have more expendable income than previous generations.